944 Van Ness Street,

 4 people favorited this theater

-The Liberty Theatre is the oldest theatre in Fresno, and was built in 1917, opening on on November 27, 1917 with “When a Man Sees Red”.
+The Liberty Theatre is the oldest theatre in Fresno, and was built in 1917, opening on on November 27, 1917 with William Farnham in “When a Man Sees Red”.
 Designed in Second Empire Revival style by local architects W.D.
 Coates and H.B.
 Traver, responsible for Fresno and other California landmarks.
 It was renamed Hardy’s Theatre from June 24, 1931.

 The 1950’s marquee of the theatre, whose exterior is remarkably well preserved, shows a later name, Hardy’s Theatre, while a large vertical sign displays the name MEXICO (Since the summer of 2005 this sign has been removed).
+The theatre was still open in 1981.

 Fresno for a town its size has so many classic theatres that one could spend a half a day looking at them.
 Some others are Warnor’s Theatre, the Wilson Theatre, the Crest Theatre, the Tower Theatre and the Azteca Theatre.